JamesMitofsky/JamesMitofsky/README.md

 <h1>I'm looking for work 👋</h1>

-👨‍💻 I love web development, and the past 3 years have shown me I can't keep away!
+👨‍💻 I love working with frontend technologies!

-📚 My affection has been won by tech like the [JAMstack](https://jamstack.org/), serverless databases, browser extensions, and serverless functions.
+📚 The [JAMstack](https://jamstack.org/) is groovy, made even more fun by serverless databases & functions.
+I've also dabbled with browser extensions.

-🤝 I love hearing the ideas, problems, solutions, and curiousities of other people!
+🤝 Anyone can bend my ear with their ideas, curiousities, or problems!
 I've worked with students, my university, and — a deeply exigent client — my family.

-🎓 I'm in the 4th year of a Political Science BA with a concentration on voting rights, and I have a background in publishing research with Tufts, so I'm no stranger to diagnosing problems.
+🎓 In parallel to my coding experience, I have a background in voting rights research.
+I'm no stranger to diagnosing problems.

 <h2>🇫🇷 Parlez-vous français?</h2>
 <details>